shanesmith/gerrit-sh/README.md

-To get things started we need to let gerrit-sh know of the remote server we'll be dealing with, so we'll use that command we just learned about above.
+To get things started we need to let gerrit-sh know of the remote server we'll be dealing with, so we'll use the command above we just learned.

 `$ gerrit config labyrinth`